lisaridner/Piggy-Funds/README.md

 Then I can use the remaining money however I choose.

 ```
-# Lets Manage the money!
+# Lets Manage that money!
 ```
 Our website will Help you keep track of your monthly expenses.
 Just start off by Putting your Budget for the month!
 ```